f5devcentral/f5-big-iq-pm-team/f5-bigiq-dcd-health-checks/README.md

 Usage
 -----

-The script needs to be executed on *Active BIG-IQ CM*.
+The script needs to be executed on *Active BIG-IQ CM* (this script is compatible only for BIG-IQ 7.x)

 ```
 cd /shared/scripts